NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.txt

 Compatibility with Flightgear 2.8
 ---------------------------------
-Delete the Material shaders section in JA37/Models/ja37-model.xml and it will fly fine.
-Radar and custom HUD will be disabled automatically when using FG 2.8
+There is now a separate download in the hangar for FG 2.8

 Notes